jaypeasee/overlook-hotel/README.md

 4. To see the page locally:

    1. Run `npm start`
-   2. Take copy and paste the provided server url to your browser.
+   2. Copy and paste the provided local server url to your browser.

 5. To review all of the tests run in `Mocha` run `npm test`.